New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 The presence of Hag Moths may indicate an infestation of other insect pests, as they tend to feed in the same areas.

-If you notice these types of moths in New Jersey, it is best to check your plants for any signs of damage or infestation.
+If you notice these types of moths in New Jersey, you should check your plants for signs of damage or infestation.

 26. Harris’ Three-Spot Moth